pappitti/mlx-raclate/src/mlx_raclate/tuner/TUNER.md

 The trainer supports a variety of modern architectures supporting long context (relative to BERT models).
 As these models are meant to be trained and run on local machines, model implementations are specifically optimized for small-to-mid-sized models:

 *   **ModernBERT**: MLX implementation of `answerdotai/ModernBERT-base` (encoder-only).
 Long context (8k) and high efficiency.
-*   **Qwen 3**: MLX implementation of `Qwen/Qwen3-Embedding-0.6B` (32k context window) which leverages the qwen3
+*   **Qwen 3**: MLX implementation of `Qwen/Qwen3-Embedding-0.6B` (32k context window) which leverages the qwen3 architecture.
 *   **Gemma 3**: MLX implementation of `google/embeddinggemma-300m` (2k context window) which leverages the gemma3 text variant architecture with a few tweaks.
-As per the official embeddingggemma3 architecture, the attention mask is set to causal or bi-directional based on a config parameter (`use_bidirectional_attn` or `use_bidirectional_attention`).
+As per the official embeddinggemma3 architecture, the attention mask is set to causal or bi-directional based on a config parameter (`use_bidirectional_attn` or `use_bidirectional_attention`).
 Therefore, it is possible to switch between encoder and decoder mode, and standard gemma3_text models (32k context window) are also supported.
 *   **T5Gemma-Encoder**: MLX implementation of `google/t5gemma-b-b-ul2`, but only keeping the encoder weights at initialization (the encoder config is merged into the main model config)
 *   **LFM2**: MLX implementation of `LiquidAI/LFM2-350M` (Causal/AR) which also supports `LiquidAI/LFM2-ColBERT-350M` when model config file includes `use_late_interaction=True`.
 These models have a context window of 128k tokens.
 In training mode, 128k tokens exceeds the RAM capacity of most Apple hardware. _See parameters below to cap sequences to a more reasonable length during training_